Meet the Speakers!

 With his inspiring stories, captivating energy, and actionable takeaways, Alex empowers you to lead beyond changes and conquer challenges, so you can accomplish your biggest goals in your career, your relationships, and your life!
 Now is the time to unlock The Unstoppable You™!

-Alex is presenting on Tuesday, at the General Session and Business Meeting
+Alex presented on Tuesday, at the General Session and Business Meeting

 Annalise Koltai, MA, CPCC